 Voting in the National and Provincial Elections

-The National and Provincial elections take place every five years.
-The outcome of the elections determines which political party will govern the country and how many seats each political party will have in Parliament.
-Similarly, these elections also determine which of the political parties will govern each of the nine provinces.
+The National and Provincial elections take place every 5 years.
+The outcome of the election determines which political party will govern the country and how many seats each party will have in Parliament.
+Similarly, these elections also determine which of the political parties will govern each of the 9 provinces.

 To vote in the elections, you first need to be registered on the Voters' Roll.
-You will then be able to vote at the voting station in the area that you are registered in.
+You'll then be able to vote at the voting station in the area that you're registered in.

 The voting process works as follows:

 If you're physically disabled or visually impaired, you can choose someone to help you at the voting station.
 The Presiding Officer can also help you cast your vote, but an observer and, if available, 2 agents from different parties must be present.

 For more information, contact the provincial IEC office: